A nonlinear quantum neural network framework for entanglement engineering: Preliminaries

-Last, to benchmark the advantage offered by the method, we consider the unitary function $\bar\theta=1\cdot \theta$.
+Lastly, to benchmark the advantage offered by the method, we consider the linear function $\tilde\theta=1\cdot \theta$.

-{\textbf{Photonic quantum memristor gate decomposition -- }} The unitary decomposition in native operations of the photonic quantum memristor (PQM) offered in \cite{AlbertoMemristor}, when restricted to only two can be decomposed using standard quantum circuit \cite{SolovayKitaevTheorem}: \begin{enumerate}
+{\textbf{Photonic quantum memristor gate decomposition -- }} The unitary decomposition in a qubit framework of the photonic quantum memristor (PQM) offered in \cite{AlbertoMemristor}, can be further decomposed using standard quantum gates \cite{SolovayKitaevTheorem}.
+The operation sequence is the following: \begin{enumerate}

-\item A single-qubit rotation $ \mathrm{RY}$ acting on wire A, which introduces a controlled phase accumulation proportional to the evolution time. \item An entangling sequence modeling the beam splitter dynamics,
+\item A single-qubit rotation $ \mathrm{RY}$ acting on wire A, which introduces a controlled phase accumulation. \item An entangling sequence modeling the beam splitter dynamics,

-whose combined effect implements the reflectivity-dependent partial exchange between the two modes. \item Last, a final $\mathrm{SWAP}$ gate ensures symmetry between the modes and matches the canonical ordering of a two-port beam splitter. \end{enumerate} This entire block simulates the behaviour of a memristor-type beam splitter, as the one studied in Ref.~\cite{AlbertoMemristor}.
-From now on, we call this block of operations $\mathbf{U}^{\rm BM}$ for a gate that implements Eq.~\eqref{eq: reflectivity} as nonlinear function, and $\mathbf{U}^{sin}$ for the one that implement Eq.~\eqref{eq: sinusoidal activaction}, and in case of linear network we use standard notation $\mathbf{U}^{\theta}$; in general we refer to it as $\plaquette$ where $\varkappa = \{ \rm RM,sin,\theta\}$.
+whose combined effect implements the reflectivity-dependent partial exchange between the two modes. \item Lastly, a final $\mathrm{SWAP}$ gate that produce a SWAP-network entangler structure. \end{enumerate} This entire block of operations simulates the behaviour of a memristor-type beam splitter, deeply characterized in Refs.~\cite{spagnolo2022experimental, AlbertoMemristor}.
+From now on, we call this block of operations $\mathbf{U}^{\rm BM}$ for a gate that implements Eq.~\eqref{eq: reflectivity} as nonlinear function, and $\mathbf{U}^{sin}$ for the one that implement Eq.~\eqref{eq: sinusoidal activaction}, and in case of linear network we use standard notation $\mathbf{U}^{\theta}$; in general we refer to it as $\plaquette$ where $\varkappa = \{ \rm BM,sin,\theta\}$.